Park Avenue Securities LLC Buys 255 Shares of Autodesk, Inc. (NASDAQ:ADSK)

 Wall Street Analyst Weigh In

 ADSK has been the topic of several recent analyst reports.
-Bank of America decreased their price target on Autodesk from $240.00 to $225.00 and set a “neutral” rating on the stock in a research note on Wednesday, November 23rd.
-Rosenblatt Securities decreased their price target on Autodesk from $270.00 to $235.00 and set a “buy” rating on the stock in a research note on Wednesday, November 23rd.
-Stifel Nicolaus decreased their price target on Autodesk from $270.00 to $220.00 in a research note on Wednesday, November 23rd.
-Oppenheimer decreased their price target on Autodesk from $255.00 to $220.00 and set an “outperform” rating on the stock in a research note on Wednesday, November 23rd.
-Finally, Deutsche Bank Aktiengesellschaft cut their price objective on Autodesk from $255.00 to $225.00 in a report on Wednesday, November 23rd.
+StockNews.com initiated coverage on Autodesk in a research note on Wednesday, October 12th.
+They issued a “buy” rating on the stock.
+Piper Sandler decreased their price target on Autodesk from $242.00 to $236.00 and set an “overweight” rating on the stock in a research note on Friday, December 9th.
+Robert W. Baird cut their price objective on Autodesk from $255.00 to $244.00 and set an “outperform” rating on the stock in a report on Wednesday, November 23rd.
+Rosenblatt Securities cut their price objective on Autodesk from $270.00 to $235.00 and set a “buy” rating on the stock in a report on Wednesday, November 23rd.
+Finally, Oppenheimer cut their price objective on Autodesk from $255.00 to $220.00 and set an “outperform” rating on the stock in a report on Wednesday, November 23rd.
 Two analysts have rated the stock with a sell rating, five have issued a hold rating and sixteen have given a buy rating to the company.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $239.00.

 Autodesk, Inc provides 3D design, engineering, and entertainment software and services worldwide.
 The company offers AutoCAD Civil 3D, a surveying, design, analysis, and documentation solution for civil engineering, including land development, transportation, and environmental projects; BIM 360, a construction management cloud-based software; AutoCAD, a software for professional design, drafting, detailing, and visualization; AutoCAD LT, a drafting and detailing software; computer-aided manufacturing (CAM) software for computer numeric control machining, inspection, and modelling for manufacturing; Fusion 360, a 3D CAD, CAM, and computer-aided engineering tool; and Industry Collections tools for professionals in architecture, engineering and construction, product design and manufacturing, and media and entertainment collection industries.